 Gar'ro'dah, the pet rocks

 Does it hurt them?
-Man, it's a living rock.
+It's a living rock.
 How am I supposed to know?

 About as dumb as a rock.Gar'ro'dah are aquatic scavengers.
-They cling to cliffs, rocks and corrals beneath the waters, only rarely detaching to drift if food is becoming unbearably scarce.
-Beyond that, they are content to spend their lives idle and waiting for spawning season when they open their vents to regurgitate great quantities of spore-like pods.
+They cling to cliffs, rocks and corrals beneath the waters, only detaching to drift if food is becoming unbearably scarce.
+Beyond these rare journeys, they are content to spend their lives idle and waiting for spawning season when they open their vents to regurgitate great quantities of spore-like pods.
 Most are eaten by predators, but enough mingle together to start forming the next generation of barnacle-like colonies.

 Can I Eat It?
 What?
 Why would y- I don't..
 Yes, of course.
 They're real tasty.
 I guess that means I'll get to sell you another one, at least.To the most refined of palettes, the internal organs of Gar'ro'dah is an exotic delicacy rarely enjoyed.
 They're eaten either raw with seasoning and mushrooms or cooked in oil into one big clump of organ meat.
 Reports vary as to how they actually taste, but always described as a strong flavor.
 For these reasons and more, the Gar'ro'dah are rare and exotic pets.
 While they exist in some number in the Inner Shell, there are only a handful in the Outer and none on the Surface.

 Feeding the Gar'ro'dah has always been an experiment, with some ending in failure (and a really dead rock) while others brag of having grown their Gar'ro'dah to massive proportions.
 They are generally kept in basins, with foodstuff minced and mixed in.
 They don't seem to mind it, much.